martibosch/detectree/docs/src/advanced_topics.rst

 Train/test split
 ----------------

 In order to enhance the robustness of the classifier, it is important that the subset of pixels selected as training samples are representative of the whole dataset.
-Given the large variety of scenes that can be found in such a datset of urban aerial imagery (e.g., lakes, buildings, parks, forests...), a random selection of training tiles might not be representative of such variety and therefore lead to a classifier with low overall accuracy.
+Given the large variety of scenes that can be found in such a dataset of urban aerial imagery (e.g., lakes, buildings, parks, forests...), a random selection of training tiles might not be representative of such variety and therefore lead to a classifier with low overall accuracy.

 To overcome such problem, Yang et al. :cite:`yang2009tree` proposed a procedure of selecting training samples that intends to find the set of tiles that is most representative of the dataset.
 The scene structure of an image can be represented by a Gist descriptor :cite:`oliva2001modeling`, a low dimensional vector encoding which captures the high-level semantics of real-world aerial images.
 Following the approach of Yang et al. :cite:`yang2009tree`, the image descriptor is computed by:

 * convolving it with Gabor filters on 3 frequencies and 4, 8 and orientations respectively, which accounts for 320 components
-* computing a 8x8x8 joint color histogram in the Lab color space, which accounts for 512 components the two components are normalized to unit L-1 norm separatedly and then concatenated to form a 832-component image descriptor.
+* computing a 8x8x8 joint color histogram in the Lab color space, which accounts for 512 components the two components are normalized to unit L-1 norm separately and then concatenated to form a 832-component image descriptor.

 Nevertheless, the way in which such image descriptor is computer can be customized by means of the arguments of `TrainingSelector.__init__`.
 Such arguments will then be forwarded to the following function in order to compute the GIST descriptor of the input image: